Before starting medical school, it’s normal to think about the chances of finishing the program and having a good career.

 Remember this idea when it comes to your online presence, as well.
 You never know who might stumble upon your profiles throughout medical school.

-Medical student syndrome is a known-term for a reason: many students experience bouts of hypochondria as they learn about the slew of diseases that can harm the body.
+Medical student syndrome is when students become hypochondriacs while learning about diseases that can harm the body.

 Keep your finger on the pulse of your health—both mental and physical—as you begin and proceed through medical school.